Ade2002/C-lang/README.md

 # format specifiers %d / %c / %lf

-this are placeholder for variables in C, when using the scanf() function, each for integers, strings and decimals respectively.
+this are placeholder for variables in C, when using the scanf() function, each for integers, single character, strings and decimals respectively.